ZertiApp/contracts/contracts/SBT/SBTERC1155DS.md

 There is not any EIP with this characteristcs, although there are some proposal with SBT but not like this one.

 ### Characteristcs
-* The NFT will be intransferible after the initial transfer.
+* The NFT will be intransferible after the initial transfer(SoulBoundToken-SBT).
-* Is compatible with ERC1155
+* Is compatible with EIP-1155.
-* Double sig
+* Double Signature.
+* Multi-Token and Semi-Fungible standard.

 ### Applications
+* Academy
 * Certifications
 * POAP